emtee40/adebar-wiki/Configuration.md

       before sending the next `adb restore` command.
 * `MK_AUTOCONFIRM_DELAY`: Similarly, if using `AUTO_CONFIRM`, you can specify a delay in seconds to give the device time to act.
 Default is 3.
+* `MK_AUTOCONFIRM_SEQUENCE`: the sequence of [keycodes][2] sent to the device to confirm each app backup.
+Default is `(22 23)`, which works fine on many devices – but for example not on some Xiaomis, which need `(61 61 61 66)`.
+  Please report back if you found another device specific sequence, so it can be documented here.
+* `MK_AUTOCONFIRM_SEQUENCE_2`: if your device requires a different confirmation sequence on restore (some Xiaomis again with `(61 61 66)`), and only then, set this variable in your device config.
+Else leave it empty, and `MK_AUTOCONFIRM_SEQUENCE` will be used.
 * `MK_XPRIVACY_EXPORT`: whether to trigger a data export of XPrivacy.
 Disabled (`0`) by default, so Adebar doesn't have to check for its presence unnecessarily.
   Set to `1` to enable it.